NexPlayer/Android-SDK/properties.md

 ### IGNORE_CEA608\_TEXTMODE\_COMMAND (514)

-Allows NexPlayer to ignore thetext modecommand in CEA608 closed captions.
+Allows NexPlayer to ignore the text mode command in CEA608 closed captions.

 This property may be useful in cases where CEA 608 closed captions have been implemented in ways other than strictly following the standard specifications which include extra text mode commands.
 It allows NexPlayer to properly display those alternatively implemented captions in video content.